lizbrenner/winter-trials/README.md

 - **Pixel-art aesthetic** with a cozy winter theme
 - **Five unique puzzle levels**, each with different mechanics:
-  1. **Watermelon Wasteland** - Aim and shoot paper balls into a hoop
+  1. **Jollygut Hollow** - Feed the hungry hippo by shooting watermelons with a slingshot
-  2. **Orchard of Oddities** - Catch winter items while avoiding summer ones
+  2. **Frozen Forest** - Navigate through falling branches and ice patches
-  3. **Mirror Meadow** - Rotate mirrors to reflect a light beam to the target
+  3. **The Frozen Reach** - Cross the frozen river by stepping on safe ice blocks
-  4. **Cipher Stones** - Select the correct glowing stones in a logic puzzle
+  4. **Goblin Grotto** - Aim your torch and bounce firelight off moving ice crystals to melt the ice goblin
-  5. **Sky Bridge** - Step on floating tiles in the correct sequence
+  5. **Sky Bridge** - Step on floating tiles in the correct ascending sequence
 - **Rune Collection System** - Earn magical runes after each trial
 - **Final Gate Challenge** - Use your collected runes to unlock the ending
 - **Whimsical dialogue** from your Winter Spirit guide